pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select symbol g
+1. select letter g
-2. select word value
+2. select word a
-3. select 42ª symbol K
+3. select 1ª symbol K
-4. select last word value
+4. select 1ª word temp
-5. select from letter K to M
+5. select from letter K to K
-6. select from letter M to 42ª M
+6. select from letter g to first letter g
-7. select from last symbol g to K
+7. select from last letter M to symbol M
-8. select from 42ª symbol K to 42ª letter g
+8. select from 42ª letter M to last symbol M
-9. select from line 42 to 1
+9. select from line 42 to line 42
-10. select from line number 42 to 42
+10. select from line number 42 to 1
 11. select word [multi_word_token]
-12. select first word [multi_word_token]
+12. select 1ª word [multi_word_token]

 **Português**